About the Artist

 Deborah has received fellowships to several artists' colonies; it was at the MacDowell Colony in New Hampshire that she met the composer David Hoffman, also a MacDowell Fellow.
 They married in 1985.
 She now lives with her family and two cats in Massachusetts, and when not working in her studio, she loves to be outside, garden, watch birds and nature, cook, ice dance, and travel.

 Deborah credits her mother with inspiring her strong love of the natural world.
 Summers spent on her grandparents' wheat farm in the heart of Texas provided early exposure to a great variety of wildlife, including bats, armadillos, horned lizards, and rattlesnakes.
-"Whether it's finding the wings of a luna moth in my garden, watching corn grow with my son, or quietly observing catbirds and great blue herons at the pond near my house," says Deborah, "I am constantly amazed by the natural world and strive to pass on some of this beauty and joy in my artwork."
+"Whether it's finding the wings of a luna moth in my garden, growing vegetables in my community garden, or observing catbirds and great blue herons at the pond near my house," says Deborah, "I am constantly amazed by the natural world and strive to pass on some of this beauty and joy in my artwork."